 While it is good practice to group products under well-defined categories and sub-categories, there is no guarantee that a customer will be able to find what they are looking for.
 This is particularly tricky for products that fall under overlapping categories.
 As such, keeping the search bar accessible would be of tremendous help in improving the online shopping experience.

 Putting these ideas into action will significantly improve the consumer experience of shopping at your online store.
 Remember to pay special attention to how your ecommerce web design looks and feels on mobile devices.
 Today’s consumers are inching ever closer to the world of mobile retail apps and websites.
-If you are eager to get your hands on a successful e-commerce website that is both mobile and user-friendly, reach out to our creative ecommerce website team today.
+If you are eager to get your hands on a successful e-commerce website that is both mobile and user-friendly, reach out to our creative web design Auckland team today.